smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Table Validation/readme.md

 ## Overview

-The scripts `Table Validation Part 1.sql` and `Table Validation Part 2.sql` will create the following thirteen temporary tables in order to arrive at the final temporary table `#SQLStatementFinal`.
+The scripts `Table Validation Part 1.sql` and `Table Validation Part 2.sql` will create the following thirteen temporary tables to arrive at the final temporary table `#SQLStatementFinal`.
 The SQL statement in the table `#SQLStatementFinal` will then be executed via `DYNAMIC SQL`.

 1.  `##TableInformation`
 2.  `#Select`